Apsod/waluigi/Readme.md

 The runner is responsible for constructing the graph of task dependencies and create asyncio tasks that perform the actual work.
 The two main methods are `mk_dag` and `run_dag`.

-`mk_dag` takes a lists of tasks and constructs a graph by iterating over tasks dependencies.
+`mk_dag` takes a lists of tasks and constructs a graph by iterating over tasks dependencies, adding dependencies and, if the dependency is not *done*, recursively adding its dependencies.
 This graph is then topologically sorted and tasks are returned along with their dependencies and dependents.

 `run_dag` takes this dag and schedules all runs, along with cleanup methods, using asyncio.
 `run_dag` also takes arbitrary keyword arguments.
 These are sent to each tasks *run_async* method and used to supply the Tasks with remote executors, resource limitation, et.c.

+In case a task fails, all tasks that depend on it will also fail with a FailedDependency error.

-## Example:
+## Example

+The following example shows waluigi using a dask cluster to perform remote execution (with a shared filesystem). `DaskTask` is just a shallow wrapper around Task that wraps the `run` method so that it is run remotely on the dask cluster.
+`Raw` is a task that wraps a LocalTarget assumed to already exist, i.e. the raw input files.
+`QualitySignals` reads a raw input file and computes quality signals for each row.
+`Filtered` joins the raw data and corresponding quality signals and outputs a subset of rows matching some specified criteria.

+When submitting tasks, we only need to supply the Filter tasks.
+The tasks it depends on will be scheduled by the runner in `mk_dag`.
+Tasks that are already done (i.e. whose targets *exists*) are not run again.

 ```
 import os